 - Peer teaching and tutoring are encouraged.
-Taking credit for another's work or cheating during exams is unacceptable. - 2 Students will be expected to maintain an average of 70% on all theory tests and assignments. - 3 Students may not be released from required theory class to take a client. - Only desk personnel may schedule or change client service appointments. - All services must be checked and the service ticket initialed by an instructor. - Students are expected to be continuously working on school-related projects, assignments, reading, or test preparation during school hours. - Students will receive clock hours during the times they fully participate in their learning experience. - When students are not scheduled with service appointments or are not scheduled to attend theory or an elective class, they may focus on the following: - a.
+Taking credit for another's work or cheating during exams is unacceptable. - 2 Students will be expected to maintain an average of 75% on all theory tests and assignments. - 3 Students may not be released from required theory class to take a client. - Only desk personnel may schedule or change client service appointments. - All services must be checked and the service ticket initialed by an instructor. - Students are expected to be continuously working on school-related projects, assignments, reading, or test preparation during school hours. - Students will receive clock hours during the times they fully participate in their learning experience. - When students are not scheduled with service appointments or are not scheduled to attend theory or an elective class, they may focus on the following: - a.
 Completion of monthly worksheets - b.
 Completion of theory review worksheets - c.
 Performing a service on another student - d.
 Listening to or reading school resource center materials, including educational videos, audiotapes, and books - Students must comply with school personnel and instructor's assignments and requests as required by the curriculum and student guidelines and rules. - Students may not perform hair, skin, or nail services outside of school unless authorized to do so by school administration.
-Conducting unauthorized hair, skin, or nail services outside of school will be reported to the state board and may result in your inability to receive a professional license. - Students are responsible for their own equipment.
+Conducting unauthorized hair, skin, or nail services outside of school will be reported to the state board and may result in your inability to receive a professional license. - Students are responsible for their own equipment and may use a station drawer only while working at that station.
 All equipment, tools, and personal items must be secured in their assigned locker.
-Paul Mitchell The School Temeucla is not responsible for any lost or stolen articles. - 1 Parking is allowed in assigned parking areas only or cars may be towed at the owner's expense. - All worksheets are due at the assign date each month by 4:30 PM for 5-day students, 6:30 PM for 3-day students, and 10:00 PM for night students. - If a student fails to complete a worksheet 100%, the student will be placed on the Back on Track list for that month.
-The student will be taken off the list at the end of the month. - No personal service may be performed by students while on the Back on Track list. - Theory: Students will not be allowed in Theory once the door is closed.
+Paul Mitchell The School San Diego is not responsible for any lost or stolen articles. - 1 Parking is allowed in assigned parking areas only or cars may be towed at the owner's expense. - 3 All worksheets are due the end of each month by 5:00 PM for day students and 10:00 PM for night students. - If a student fails to complete a worksheet 100%, the student will be placed on the Back on Track list and will remain on the list until the following month. - Theory: Students will not be allowed in Theory once the door is closed.
 The student will not receive theory credit or clock hours during this time.
 If a student chooses to leave Theory class for any reason he/she will not be allowed to return to Theory.
 If there's a transition period during Theory, a student will be allowed to enter to receive credit for the remaining scheduled time in Theory.